xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-ARRANGE.ALL   Arranges all displayed windows to fill the workspace and synchronizes windows for scrolling
+ARRANGE.ALL&nbsp;&nbsp;&nbsp;Arranges all displayed windows to fill the workspace and synchronizes windows for scrolling

-WINDOW.MOVE   Moves a window
+WINDOW.MOVE&nbsp;&nbsp;&nbsp;Moves a window

-WINDOW.SIZE   Changes the size of a window
+WINDOW.SIZE&nbsp;&nbsp;&nbsp;Changes the size of a window

 Return to [top](#H)